singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 1. In the Details panel of the Pod Setup tab, provide the following information:

-   - **Pod Name:** Enter a recognizable name, to be used in the Administration Console to distinguish this pod from other pods.
+   - Pod Name: _Enter a recognizable name, to be used in the Administration Console to distinguish this pod from other pods_.

-   - **Location:** Click **Add** to specify a location, which you can use to group pods according to categories that you provide, such as Business Unit A, Business Unit B, and so on.
+   - Location: _Click_ **Add** _to specify a location, which you can use to group pods according to categories that you provide, such as Business Unit A, Business Unit B, and so on.
 As you enter a city name, it should auto-populate.
 If your city name is not recognized, it will not be placed correctly on the Dashboard map.
-In this case, select the closest city available.
+In this case, select the closest city available._

-   - **Microsoft Azure Region:**
+   - Microsoft Azure Region:

-   - **Description:** Enter an optional description for this pod.
+   - Description: _Enter an optional description for this pod._

 2. Scroll down to the next panel.